daniel-deychakiwsky/daniel-deychakiwsky.github.io/_posts/2021-03-21-simple-podcast-ad-break-detection.md

 e.g., human [voice frequency] (voice band) detection.
 In other cases, manually engineering features may have less-of if any effect at all.
-I believe the more robust solutions will result from applied ML / AI algorithms that are able to generalize to a broader spectrum of podcast audio, of course, depending on larger amounts of high quality data.
+I believe the more robust solutions will result from applied ML / AI algorithms that are able to generalize to a broader spectrum of podcast audio, of course, depending on larger amounts of high quality audio / video data.

 [first rule]: https://developers.google.com/machine-learning/guides/rules-of-ml#rule_1_don%E2%80%99t_be_afraid_to_launch_a_product_without_machine_learning
 [foundational]: https://www.coursera.org/learn/dsp1